hacksudo/SLmail_BOF_server/README.md

 Now is final phase where the exac dll must be identified.
 For which the mona.py modules can be used.And the jmp  address is noted for the corresponding address in nasn_shell.reb

-then a simple exploit is built using the msfvenom to add the payload.
+then a simple exploit is built using the msfvenom to add the payload with reverse shell.

 now this gives the final exploit "slmailexploit.py"